eduarddv/eduarddv.github.io/portfolio/king.md

 I had planned to finish this page by the end of the weekend, but if you're reading this it means I encountered unforeseen delays.
 Sorry about that!

-# Portfolio - King Junior C++ Developer Catalog Games
+# Portfolio for King Junior C++ Developer - Catalog Games

 Thank you for stopping by!
 This page contains a selection of my work relevant to the Junior C++ Developer - Catalog Games position.